dantegates/dantegates.github.io/_posts/2018-07-06-an-overview-of-attention-is-all-you-need.md

 Before going in depth, let's cover some preliminaries.
 If you are unfamiliar with the topics covered here you may want to do some additional research before continuing.

 **Sequence to sequence (seq2seq)**: Seq2seq models map input of an arbitrary length to an output of arbitrary length.
-This is different from the conventional notion of machine learning models which are trained on a feature space of *fixed* dimmension to predict an output of *fixed* dimmension.
+This is different from the conventional notion of machine learning models which are trained on a feature space of *fixed* dimmension to predict an output of *fixed* dimension.
 A positive example is translating sentences from English to French where both the input and output sentence could be of any length.
 As a negative example consider the classic MNIST dataset (see the [keras MNIST tutorial](https://github.com/keras-team/keras/blob/master/examples/mnist_mlp.py) as an example) where one classifies an image as one of **10** categories given the **784** pixels of the image.
 The traditional approach is a natural fit for many applications but for tasks such as machine translation seq2seq models are more intuitive.

 **Recurrent Neural Networks (RNNs)**: We won't discuss RNNs in much detail in this post.
 However to appreciate the Transformer model you should understand that RNNs, such as [LSTMs](https://en.wikipedia.org/wiki/Long_short-term_memory), have been the leaders in the seq2seq space for a while.
 However, they have some limitations which are discussed in more detail in Attention Is All You Need.